JimBobSquarePants/UmbMapper/README.md

 }
 ```

-**For simple classes where no additional mapping logic is required you don't even need an UmbMapperConfig.
+**For many simple classes where no additional mapping logic is required you don't even need an UmbMapperConfig.
 See *Registering a mapper* below.**

 What's going on here?